WalidMohamed1/MealApp/README.md

 # Meal App
-A Flutter project to explore recipes then find your meals as you like, for example, lactose-free meals, and you can also add your favorite meals.
+A Flutter project that help you to explore recipes then find your meals as you like, for example, lactose-free meals, and you can also add your favorite meals.

  # Specification
  <ul>